chris-moreton/oauth-server/readme.md

 	cp .env.example .env

-Fill in the database details, then install the Composer dependencies.
+Fill in the database details, then install the Composer dependencies and install the server.

 	composer install
 	php artisan key:generate
+        php artisan oauth2-server:install

 You will see the client credentials and password grant ids and secrets output to the console.
 Also, a test user will have been created with email chris@example.com and a password of "secret".